polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-formats.md

 ## Signed Extensions

-The Polkadot SDK provides the concept of signed extensions, which extend an extrinsic with additional data, through the SignedExtension trait.
+The Polkadot SDK provides the concept of [signed extensions](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/signed_extensions/index.html){target=\_blank}, which extend an extrinsic with additional data, through the SignedExtension trait.

 The transaction queue regularly calls signed extensions to check that a transaction is valid before it gets put in the ready queue.
 This is a useful safeguard for verifying that transactions won't fail in a block.
 Signed extensions are commonly used to enforce validation logic to protect the transaction pool from spam and replay attacks.

 In FRAME, a signed extension can hold any of the following types by default:

-- `AccountId` - to encode the sender's identity
+- [`AccountId`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/src/lib.rs#L274){target=\_blank} - to encode the sender's identity
 - `Call` - to encode the pallet call to be dispatched.
 This data is used to calculate transaction fees.
 - `AdditionalSigned`—to handle any additional data to go into the signed payload.
 This allows you to attach any custom logic prior to dispatching a transaction.
 - `Pre` - to encode the information that can be passed from before a call is dispatched to after it gets dispatched